 AWExpeditions places great value on working with women Head Guides, and selects local partner organizations with an eye towards women guides and staff.
 That said, certain destinations (like, say, Peru or Kyrgyzstan) still have either no fully certified local women guides or only a very small pool.
 In those cases, a male Head Guide may be working in conjunction with a woman Expedition Leader.

 At times, where allowed by AWE staff schedules, certifications and and permit regulations, the Expedition Leader may also serve as the Head Guide.

 Both the Expedition Leader and the Head Guide share the same goal: to make your experience an AWE-inspiring one.

 We pride ourselves in building community and assembling inclusive, supportive teams of women participants who all share a passion for pushing themselves and expanding their comfort zones.
 We carefully select partner organizations that subscribe to similar values.

-AWE’s partner organizations include Inka Expedicions, Peruvian Mountains, Kilele Afrika, Dreamland Safari Tours and Climbing The Seven Summits.
+AWE’s partner organizations include Inka Expediciones (Argentina), Peruvian Mountains (Peru), Kilele Afrika (Tanzania), Dreamland Safari Tours (Utah) and Climbing The Seven Summits (USA & Australia).